-SCHOLARSHIP RECIPIENTS 2022-2023
+SCHOLARSHIP RECIPIENTS 2024-2025

-The General John M. Brown and Alice Forester Scholarship was created in 2022 to assist distinguished students from Vicksburg High School and Warren Central High School in achieving their academic goals.
+The General John M. Brown and Alice Foster Scholarship was created in 2022 to assist distinguished students from Vicksburg High School and Warren Central High School in achieving their academic goals.
 This page will be updated annually with scholarship winners.

 Congratulations to the 2023 recipients of the General John M. Brown and Alice Foster Scholarship.